davideareias1/email-assistant/extension/README.md

 ## Setup

-1. Sign up for an account at [OpenRouter](https://openrouter.ai/)
-2. Get your API key from the OpenRouter dashboard
-3. Click the extension icon in Chrome
+1. Click the extension icon in Chrome
-4. Enter your OpenRouter API key in the settings
+2. Enter your name in the settings
-5. Click "Save Settings"
+3. Click "Save Settings"

 ## Usage